 Tips for Doing the Final Walk-Through Before Closing a Home

-Buyers are often pressed for time as the day draws near for closing, which means buyers can be tempted to pass on the final walk-through.
-It is never a good idea to blow off the final walk-through.
+Buyers are often pressed for time as the transaction closing date draws near, which means a buyer might be tempted to pass on the final walk-through.
+Many issues can come up though, and it's never a good idea to skip the final walk-through.

-Another thing that can cause floods is disconnecting refrigerators connected to water and moving out washing machines.
+Another thing that can cause floods is disconnecting refrigerators connected to the house water line, and moving out washing machines.
 Old plumbing the has not been used for a long time can spring leaks.

-The day Angie and Carl arrived for the final walk-through, they were advised to turn on all the lights, run water and make sure the stove worked, all those sorts of logical precautions, but these buyers were engrossed in other spur-of-the-moment distractions and "new home" excitement.
+The day Angie and Carl arrived for the final walk-through, they were advised to turn on all the lights, run the water and make sure the stove worked, but these buyers were engrossed in other spur-of-the-moment distractions and "new home" excitement.
 Instead of listening to their agent's advice, they were discussing their sofa placement and which window treatments they should buy for the living room.

-Although it is not within my scope to perform a final walk-through for clients, it was apparent that the buyers had no interest and would likely, if given the chance, have waived the final walk-through.
-I could hear them in the back yard talking about how far the present decking could extend before striking the fence as I wandered around the house turning on water features, and then I hit the handle on the toilet.
+In this situation, the buyers clearly had no interest in the walkthrough check and would likely, if given the chance, have waived the final walk-through.
+While they were in the backyard talking about how far the present decking could extend before striking the fence, their agent wandered around the house turning on water features and then hit the handle on the toilet.
 Flush!
 All of a sudden Angie screamed.
-I dashed into the back yard in time to witness a geyser -- water gushing from the ground!
+The agent dashed into the backyard in time to witness a geyser of water gushing from the ground!

 And it smelled.

-If I hadn't depressed the flushing mechanism on the toilet, we would never have had subsequently discovered that the sewer line had tree roots growing in it.
-The following day we received an estimate of $5,000 to fix it.
-Since we were a few days away from closing, we had time to withhold that money from the seller's proceeds and order the work completed.
+If the couple's real estate agent hadn't depressed the flushing mechanism on the toilet, they would not have subsequently discovered that the sewer line had tree roots growing in it, until after the sale had closed.
+The following day the couple received an estimate of $5,000 to fix the sewer.
+Since they were a few days away from closing, their agent had time to withhold that money from the seller's proceeds and order the work completed.

-Here is a List of Items to Check During the Final Walkthrough
+List of Items to Check During a Final Walkthrough

 - Turn on and off every light fixture